In June 2024, our Travel Designer Wietske van de Zande took a trip to western Madagascar with her partner.

 It is also possible to take a boat trip on the Manambolo River, which cuts the Tsingy through a deep gorge.

 There the stratification of the landscape is clearly visible and from the river there is access to bat caves.
-We choose to take the most challenging day trip and that is into the Grand Tsingy or Great Tsingy.

 That means a long drive first.